eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 I tend to write hierarchical tests as I think it is a great way to structure tests both when writing and later when I need to find the corresponding tests for a given piece of functionality.

-The tests are often structured into _Component_ / _State_ / _Behaviour_ and while reading the path should make sense, it does not have to be a well formed sentence, and does not have to start using _"should"_ or _"test"_ either.
+The tests are often structured into _Component_ / _State_ / _Behaviour_ and while reading the path should make sense, it does not have to be a well-formed sentence, and does not have to start using _"should"_ or _"test"_ either.

 ## Use fixture-context objects